Erhard Brielmaier: History

 Brielmaier was concerned with the education of his children who followed the Brielmaier tradition and become artists.
 His oldest son, John (Johannes) Erhard Brielmaier (September 4, 1861–September 9, 1913), studied wood sculpturing in Stuttgart.
 Johannes's artwork is found throughout the United States, mostly in altars and sculptures.
 His artworks are known for their depth and elaborate carvings of magnificent detail.

 Brielmaier's daughter, Clotilde Elizabeth Brielmaier (March 4, 1867–March 29, 1915), spent several years in Munich and Rome studying art.
 Her artwork can be viewed in Europe as well as the United States.
 She is credited with being the first woman to own her own art studio in the United States and was credited as being an artist that could easily stand on her own alongside the male artists of her time.
 Many of Clotilde Brielmaier's paintings, especially the murals in chapels and churches, have been destroyed over the years, either because of natural disaster or through the simplification policy of the Catholic Church.
 Some of her large portraits can be found in historical museums in the United States.

 The generation of Brielmaier artists following their grandfather, Erhard Brielmaier, include: Thomasita Fessler, who was born Majella Nicola Fessler on February 23, 1912 and died April 1, 2005.
-Sr. Thomasita established the art department at Cardinal Stritch College, becoming the chair of the art department ands founding the Studio San Damiano based on her philosophy of "Nature is God's art and art is man's nature" as well as the Brielmaier tradition of, "A child who learns to create will not destroy."
+Sr. Thomasita established the art department at Cardinal Stritch College, becoming the chair of the art department and founding the Studio San Damiano based on her philosophy of "Nature is God's art and art is man's nature" as well as the Brielmaier tradition of, "A child who learns to create will not destroy."

 Carl (Mary) R. Brielmaier (grandson of Erhard) continued the church painting tradition.
 Carl was born May 12, 1892.
 He left his immediate family before a teen and studied with Clothilde Brielmaier.
 Carl was known to use many different names within his life and work, including the name Erhard so the extent of artwork credited to him is variable.
 Much of the church painting he is known to have created is within the Midwestern United States, mostly in Wisconsin, Michigan, and Ohio.
 Carl Brielmaier passed down the family's art tradition to his daughter, Rose Brielmaier.